Ecosystem Radar

 The deal illustrates a broader trend: established banks like Varengold are increasingly turning to partnerships with agile, transparent fintechs to remain competitive and reach underserved markets.
 It also marks Bulgaria as a serious player in alternative finance, where ethical, peer-driven platforms are gaining ground.

-Read full the coverage on Investor.bg(bg)
+Read the full coverage on Investor.bg(bg)

 About Investor.bg